ARMmbed/mbed-os-5-docs/docs/reference/api/platform/SharedPtr.md

 Usage: `SharedPtr<Class> ptr(new Class())`

-When `ptr` is passed around by value the copy constructor and destructor manages the reference count of the raw pointer.
+When `ptr` is passed around by a value, the copy constructor and destructor manage the reference count of the raw pointer.
 If the counter reaches zero, `delete` is called on the raw pointer.

-To avoid loops, "weak" references should be used by calling the original pointer directly through `ptr.get()`.
+To avoid loops, use "weak" references by calling the original pointer directly with `ptr.get()`.

 ### SharedPtr class reference